puppetlabs/bolt/09-writing-advanced-plans/README.md

 1. [Setting up test nodes](../02-acquiring-nodes)
 1. [Writing plans](../07-writing-plans)

+# About Bolt's Plan Language

+The Bolt Plan language is built on [Puppet language functions](https://puppet.com/docs/puppet/6.0/lang_write_functions_in_puppet.html), meaning plans can make use of [Puppet's built-in functions](https://puppet.com/docs/puppet/6.0/function.html) and [data types](https://puppet.com/docs/puppet/6.0/lang_data.html).
+Additionally the Bolt Plan language adds [its own functions](https://puppet.com/docs/bolt/1.x/plan_functions.html) and data types (described in [Writing plans](https://puppet.com/docs/bolt/1.x/writing_plans.html)).
+Additionally the language can be extended with [custom functions implemented in Puppet or Ruby](https://puppet.com/docs/puppet/6.0/writing_custom_functions.html).
+These concepts will be demonstrated in the following examples.

 # Write a plan which uses input and output

 In the previous exercise you ran tasks and commands within the context of a plan.
 Now you will create a task that captures the return values and uses those values in subsequent steps.
 The ability to use the output of a task as the input to another task allows for creating much more complex and powerful plans.
 Real-world uses for this might include: